-Web content filtering is critical for protecting networks and users against web-based threats, inappropriate internet content, and distracting websites.
+Web content filtering is critical for protecting networks and users against web-based threats, objectionable internet content, and distracting websites.
 With all of the options for controlling internet access you may be wondering: what is the best internet filter?

-The intention of using keywords for web filtering is to prevent users from accessing inappropriate content, however due to the Scunthorpe problem (keyword filters falsely flagging content) keyword filtering has a high potential to block access to legitimate websites.
+The intention of using keywords for web content filtering is to prevent users from accessing inappropriate content, however due to the Scunthorpe problem (keyword filters falsely flagging content) keyword filtering has a high potential to block access to legitimate websites.
 For this reason category-based web filters that include adult-oriented categories are typically used instead.

 Web category filtering is used to block websites based on content categories such as pornography, violence, hate, and social media.
-To do this the web filtering software references a centralized database that associates websites with common categories.
+To do this the web content filtering software references a centralized database that associates websites with common categories.

 When you want to access a specific webpage, you will type in a Uniform Resource Locator (URL) into your address bar such as CurrentWare.com or CurrentWare.com/blog.
 URL filtering blocks or allows access to specific websites or web pages based on these URLs.

 URL filtering provides more granular and detailed filtering than DNS filtering by allowing companies to block individual web pages instead of the whole website at once.
 To make blocking entire websites easier URL-based web filters may also allow for wildcard filtering, which blocks the entire website unless exceptions are added to an allow list.